 Although vandalism often involves property of low value, any vandalism resulting in over $1,000 worth of damages is charged as a third-degree felony.
 As a felony, it is taken more seriously.
 It is assigned a Level 2 offense severity ranking.
 The judge may sentence a defendant to up to five years in jail, up to five years of probation, and up to $5,000 in fines.

 A knowledgeable criminal defense attorney can assert a number of standard defenses involving issues such as the truthfulness of witnesses or the failure of police to follow proper protocol.
 However, there are also several specific defenses that may be worth exploring depending on the specific facts of your case.
 Your attorney might argue that the property was damaged unintentionally during another criminal act.
 If someone tries to hit another person with a baseball bat but instead hits the window of their car, for example, that person did not intend to hit the window.
 The charge of vandalism will not be successful in that case, although an attempted assault charge might be.

 Consult a West Palm Beach Vandalism Lawyer

-An experienced Palm Beach Gardens criminal defense lawyer can make a huge difference to the outcome of your case.
-I use 30 years of experience, five of which were spent in the prosecutor’s office, to build the strongest possible defense on your behalf.
+An experienced West Palm Beach criminal defense lawyer can make a huge difference to the outcome of your case.
+I use 38 years of experience, five of which were spent in the prosecutor’s office, to build the strongest possible defense on your behalf.
 I offer clients consultations at two offices.
-One is located in Palm Beach Gardens, near I-95 and PGA Boulevard, and the other office is located in West Palm Beach.
+One is located in West Palm Beach, near I-95 and PGA Boulevard, and the other office is located in West Palm Beach.
 Schedule a free initial consultation by calling 561-533-1221, or contact me through my online form.
 Both offices accept credit cards.